Quark-Antiquark Potential as a Probe for Holographic Phase Transitions: Probing the plasma-plasma phase transition

 Expression \eqref{yaux} can be plugged into the Nambu-Goto action \eqref{NG-hairy}, allowing to calculate the quark-antiquark potential as a function of the turning point $r_0$.
 The expression for the hairy phase takes the form

 As explained before, the integral (\ref{Potential-hairy}) is infinite and must be regularized.
-This is done in the standard way by subtracting the mass of two free static quarks.
+This is done in the standard way by subtracting the mass of two free static quarks \cite{Yonenyay}.
 The calculation can be reproduced for the metric \eqref{RNmetric}.

 In order to study the behavior of the quark-antiquark potential $V_{q\bar{q}}/T$ as a function of the separation $LT$, we have relied on computational methods to obtain our results.
 First, the parametric analysis, in terms of the implicit parameter $r_0$, is shown in Fig. \ref{fig:V vs L}, with solid lines for the hairy phase and dashed lines for the Reissner-Nordstr\"om-AdS$_5$ black hole.
-At large $\psi $, where the new phase is seen to emerge, there are string configurations that are favored.
-In fact, we see the special behavior that the string configuration exhibits around $\psi =1$.
-In other words, we observe that the string probe detects the region of the parameter space where the phase transition takes place.
+At large $\psi $, where the new phase is seen to emerge, there are string configurations that are favored, in the sense of having smaller free energy.
+In fact, we see the special behavior that the string configuration exhibits around $\psi =1$, where the evaluation of the probe for both the hairy and the Reissner-Nordstr\"om solutions coincides.
+However, we observe that the string probe does not directly detect the region of the parameter space where the phase transition takes place as one of the two phases always dominate for $\psi \neq 1$.

-Furthermore, we observe that there exists a region in the quark separation $LT$ where the potentials of both scenarios vanish, $V_{q\bar{q}}(L) = 0$.
-As the transition value $\psi = 1$ is included in that region, it is interesting to study the behavior in that case.
-In order to investigate this, we numerically solve for the turning point $r_0$ at which the potential $V_{q\bar{q}}(L)$ vanishes for each relevant value of $\psi$, and we evaluate the separation $L$ corresponding to this numerical result.
-The outcome is presented in Fig. \ref{fig:LTnull vs psi}, in which the separation $L$ at which the potential vanishes is plotted for both geometries.
-The behavior for the hairy phase is shown in red, while the corresponding behavior for the Reissner-Nordstr\"om in blue.